xk0fe/read-later-extension/README.md

 4. Click "Load unpacked" and select the extension folder
 5. The Read Later extension should now appear in your browser toolbar

-### From Chrome Web Store (Coming Soon)
+### From Chrome Web Store (NOT Coming Soon)

-The extension will be available on the Chrome Web Store soon!
+I have no plans on posting this on any extension store whatsoever.

 ## Usage 📖